binaryage/chromex/readme.md

 This way we get all benefits of chromex (marshalling, logging, API deprecation/version checking, etc.) but still we have a flexibility to hook our own custom listener code if needed.
 Please note that event listener has to return a native value.
 We don't have type information here to do the marshalling automatically.
 Also note that incoming parameters into event listener get marshalled to ClojureScript (as expected).
+And obviously this event won't appear on the channel unless you `put!` it there in your custom listener code.

 Also note how we passed extra arguments for .addListener call.
 This was discussed in the previous section.